Maldives and Sri Lanka May Hold the Secrets to Long Life

 Reetika Vazirani, the Forgotten Poet We Should All Know

 The Indian American was a pioneer of diasporic poetry.
-Yet, 20 years ago, she took the life of her son and her own.
+Twenty years after she took her son’s life and her own, few remember her brilliance.

 Ashritha Karuturi